yaoxiaoyuan/MystRL/readme.md

 ### AlphaZero

+**AlphaZero** is a reinforcement learning algorithm that masters games like chess, shogi, and Go entirely through **self-play**, without any human knowledge or data.
+It learns to play by starting from random moves and improving over time by playing millions of games against itself.

+The algorithm has three main components:

+- A **deep neural network** that is trained to predict the best move to make from a given game state (the policy) and the likely winner of the game (the value).
+- **Monte Carlo Tree Search (MCTS)**, an advanced search algorithm that uses the neural network's predictions to explore possible moves and build a game tree, helping the AI decide on the most promising action.
+- **Self-play**, the engine of AlphaZero's learning.
+The algorithm repeatedly plays games against itself.
+Each game provides new data (game states, chosen moves, and the final winner) to train the neural network, continuously improving its policy and value predictions.

 #### Connect4

 Connect Four is a two-player game played on a vertical grid.
 Players take turns dropping colored discs from the top into one of the seven columns.
 The goal is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
 The game ends when a player achieves this goal or when the grid is completely filled, resulting in a draw.